 If any of these error conditions are encountered, the arena is put into a read only state using a flag in the info block.

-An implementation of the BTT is present in the NVM Library, that one can experiment with today!
+An implementation of the BTT is present in the PMDK, that one can experiment with today!